Add To Favorites

 One of the methods Rauschenberg used in his art was collage.
 His earlier works used a method of transferring images he found in newspapers and magazines to his canvas through silk screen.
 His later work, which he called Combines, uses real objects attached to paintings or sculptures.

-Look closely at one of Rauschenberg's photographic silk screens.
-What images do you see?
+Have students look closely at one of Rauschenberg's photographic silk screens.
+What images do they see?
 Decide what the artist might have been saying with his work.
-Write your ideas with Crayola® Colored Pencils.
+Students should write their ideas with Crayola® Colored Pencils.

-To make a collage of your own, use Crayola Scissors to cut interesting pictures from recycled newspapers or magazines.
+Students will make a collage of their own using Crayola Scissors to cut interesting pictures from recycled newspapers or magazines.
 Use Washable Crayola Glue Sticks to attach them to paper.

-Add details to your collage with Crayola Markers.
+Add details to the collage with Crayola Markers.
 For a more painterly effect, draw over your collage with Crayola Oil Pastels, and smudge the edges of the pastel strokes.

-Write a description and interpretation of your collage for its viewers.
+Write a description and interpretation of the collage for its viewers.

 Add To Favorites